theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

 Click 'Continue'.

-On the next screen most of defaults should be fine, the only thing I change is turning on 'Termination Protection'.
+On the next screen most of defaults should be fine, the only thing I change is that I turn on 'Termination Protection'.
 This prevents you accidentally Terminating your server.
-For more info, see my [blog post](http://techblog.net-a-porter.com/2012/11/amazon-ec2-for-small-development-teams/) over at the Net-a-Porter Tech Blog.
+For more details about this, see my [blog post](http://techblog.net-a-porter.com/2012/11/amazon-ec2-for-small-development-teams/) over at the Net-a-Porter Tech Blog.
 Once you have checked the 'Termination Protection' checkbox, click 'Continue'.

 <div class="central-section">
     <img src="https://lh4.googleusercontent.com/-6YDW6ubKZe0/UPMUGbgvSVI/AAAAAAAACt4/dRReXomI9wI/s720/turn-on-term-protection.png" />
 </div>

-The next screen details the EBS volume with acts as the Hard Disk for your server.
-The defaults are fine.
+The next screen lists the EBS volume we will be using.
+This EBS volume will act as the Hard Disk for your server and the defaults are fine.
 Click 'Continue'.

 <div class="central-section">
     <img src="https://lh4.googleusercontent.com/-LWHs6ccGkXo/UPMUCG4MHMI/AAAAAAAACsc/yTeE9ohX8ZE/s720/ebs-settings.png" />